Discriminative Correlation Filter with Channel and Spatial Reliability: Experimental analysis

 \subsection{Implementation details and parameters}

-Standard HOG~\cite{felzenszwalb_dpm} and Colornames~\cite{colornames_tip2009} features are used in the correlation filter and HSV foreground/background color histograms with $16$ bins per color channel are used in reliability map estimation with parameter $\alpha_\mathrm{min}=0.05$.
-All the parameters are set to values commonly used in literature~\cite{srdcf_iccv2015,galoogahi_multi_channel_correlation}.
+A popular implementation~\cite{felzenszwalb_dpm} of the standard HoG~\citep{dalal_triggs_hog} and Colornames \citep{colornames_tip2009} features are used in the correlation filter and HSV foreground/background color histograms with $16$ bins per color channel are used in reliability map estimation with parameter $\alpha_\mathrm{min}=0.05$.
+All the parameters are set to values commonly used in literature~\citep{srdcf_iccv2015,cfwlb_cvpr2015}.
 Histogram adaptation rate is set to $\eta_c=0.04$, correlation filter adaptation rate is set to $\eta = 0.02$, and the regularization parameter is set to $\lambda=0.01$.
 The augmented Lagrangian optimization parameters are set to $\mu^{0}=5$ and $\beta=3$.
-All parameters have straight-forward interpretation, do not require fine-tuning, and were kept constant throughout all experiments.
-Our Matlab implementation\footnote{The CSR-DCF Matlab source code will be made publicly available.} runs at $13$ frames per second on an Intel Core i7 3.4GHz standard desktop.
+All parameters have a straight-forward interpretation, do not require fine-tuning, and were kept constant throughout all experiments.
+Our Matlab implementation\footnote{The CSR-DCF Matlab source is publicly available on: \\ \url{https://github.com/alanlukezic/csr-dcf}} runs at $13$ frames per second on an Intel Core i7 3.4GHz standard desktop.